Summary of Certification Activities

 How much does certification cost?

-The cost for the initial exam is $550, or $500 for NASP members.
-The re-certification fee (due every 2 years) is $250.
+The cost for the initial exam is $550, or $650 (USD) for testing in Canada.
+The re-certification fee (due every 2 years) is $300.
 Fee information is included in the Candidate Handbook.

 Are the exam questions disease state specific?